 Women as insurance professionals

-Let’s turn to some statistics on women working in the industry:
+Let’s turn to some statistics on gender diversity in the industry:

 Across almost all industries in the US, there’s rising interest in the number of women in business ownership and executive-level positions.
-According to the Ameriprise research, the number of women-owned businesses rose 44% between 1997 and 2007.
-In 2015, more than 9.4 million firms are owned by women9.
+According to the American Census, the number of women-owned businesses rose .6% between 2017 and 2018.
+In 2018, more than 19.9% of firms that employ people are owned by women.
 Self-employed insurance sales agents and insurance agency or brokerage owners most certainly fall within this category.